Rice Krispies Treats: History

 Rice Krispies Treats were invented in 1939 by Kellogg Company employees Malitta Jensen and Mildred Day "in the Kellogg kitchens in Battle Creek, Michigan as a promotional vehicle for the cereal."
+By the fall of 1940, the recipe was being publicized by Kellogg's in advertising for supermarkets and newspapers.
+In 1941, the name was changed by Kellogg's to "Rice Krispies Marshmallow Squares."

+By 1950, Kellogg's published the recipe only slightly changed (1/4 cup butter, 1/2 pound marshmallows, 1/2 teaspoon vanilla, 5 cups of Rice Krispies).
+By 1955 Kellogg's advertised the confection as "Marshmallow Crispy Treats," listed margarine as alternative to the butter, and eliminated the vanilla (1/4 cup butter or margarine, 1/2 pound marshmallows, 5 cups of Rice Krispies).

 Kellogg's began commercially to produce plain and chocolate-based treats under the trademark brand-names of "Rice Krispies Treats" (in the United States and Mexico), "Squares" (in Canada, the United Kingdom and Ireland) and "LCMs" (in Australia and New Zealand) in 1995; however, other manufacturers had offered similar products under variant names (such as "Crisped Rice Treats" or "Marshmallow Treats") prior to this.
 Kellogg's also offered a breakfast cereal based on the confection from the 1990s until their discontinuation in 2020.

-Kellogg's presented the recipe as "Rice Krispies Marshmallow Treats" in its newspaper ads--with its classic four ingredients (1/3 cup butter, 1/3 cup marshmallows, 1/2 teaspoon vanilla, one 5-1/2 ounce package of Rice Krispies)--as early as November 1940.
-It had appeared even earlier in some supermarket advertisements.
-The same recipe was used in Kellogg's national advertising in 1941, now named "Rice Krispies Marshmallow Squares."
-By 1950, Kellogg's published the recipe only slightly changed (1/4 cup butter, 1/2 pound marshmallows, 1/2 teaspoon vanilla, 5 cups of Rice Krispies).
-By 1955 Kellogg's advertised the confection as "Marshmallow Crispy Treats," listed margarine as alternative to the butter, and eliminated the vanilla (1/4 cup butter or margarine, 1/2 pound marshmallows, 5 cups of Rice Krispies).